Growing Gorillas Cooperative Preschool is designed to nurture your child’s social,

 The Teacher Will:

-Here at GGCP we have two amazing volunteers who help out in the classroom each day!
-Mr. Dick & Miss Brittany!
-Mr. Dick has been volunteering at GGCP for two years and Miss Brittany has been volunteering for four years!
+Here at GGCP we have three amazing volunteers who help out in the classroom each day!
+Mr. Dick, Mrs. Lorie & Mr. Tony!
+Mr. Dick has been volunteering at GGCP for three years, with this year being Mrs. Lorie and Mr. Tony's first year volunteering!

 Growing Gorillas Cooperative Preschool is a member of PCPO, a dual-statewide organization (Oregon & Washington) composed of preschool parent representatives and officers and preschool teachers who meet monthly during the year.
 GGCP’s President & Treasurer serve as our PCPO representatives.
 The purpose of PCPO is to upgrade the standards of preschools, and to serve as a central body providing valuable information and services for preschool education and functions.